percona/postgres/contrib/pg_tde/documentation/docs/how-to/enforcement.md

 pg_tde.enforce_encryption = on
 ```

+!!! note
+    **Only** superusers can set or change this variable.

-This ensures that no user, including superusers, can create unencrypted tables unless they explicitly override the variable in a session (see below).
+This ensures that no user, including superusers, can create unencrypted tables.
+Superusers can however explicitly [override the variable in their session](#override-enforcement-for-trusted-sessions).

 ### 2. Enforce encryption for a specific database